 The Greeks were not the first to establish a republic.
 Before the Athenian democracy of sixth century BC, ancient Israel was a republic for a millennium.
-Moses instructed the people of Israel, “Give for yourselves men, wise and intelligent, and known to your tribes, and I set them for your heads;” (Deut 1:13).
+Moses instructed the people of Israel, “Choose for your tribes wise, understanding, and experienced men, and I will appoint them as your heads.’”
+(Deut 1:13 ESV).
 To call biblical Israel a theocracy is a misnomer.
 Israel only as much a theocracy as the people of Israel chose to follow God.
 As Israel’s history reveals, they did not always choose to follow the God’s Law given through Moses.
 The same is true today for whether a nation chooses to follow God or man.

 The nation of Israel received its constitution, law, and rights all wrapped up in the God-given Law of Moses (Exod 20; 24:7–8; Deut 5).
-The limits of its government and the liberty of the people were clearly defined.
-God’s Law to Moses commanded such noble concepts that “you shall love your neighbor as yourself” (Lev 19:18) and “you shall not harden your heart nor shut your hand from your poor brother” to which no secular nation has risen (Deut 15:7; cf. Lev 19:33–34; Deut 10:17–19).
+The Law defined the limits of its government and the liberty of the people.
+God’s Law to Moses commanded such noble concepts that “you shall love your neighbor as yourself” (Lev 19:18) and “you shall not harden your heart nor shut your hand from your poor brother” to which no secular nation has risen (Deut 15:7–8; cf. Lev 19:33–34; Deut 10:17–19).

-Today, for a people to freely govern themselves, a nation is wise and blessed to allow the freedom of faith and conscience that was allowed by Jesus for all to believe about the Creator by their own choice.
-The disbelief in God, the Creator of all people, is not permitted within the exercise of such government, because such would undermine the inseparable rights and equal treatment for all peacemaking people.
-With freedoms in Christ and faith in the one Creator, the freedoms of God’s wisdom for Israel’s civil government demonstrate the best way for a nation to be free.
-The Law of Moses was a shadow of the spiritual Law of Christ (Heb 7:11–12, 19; 8:1–6; 10:1), and the foreshadowing within of Moses’ Law can be easily filtered through Jesus’ teachings leaving humanity with a civil government greater than all other forms of government found today.
+Today, for a people to freely govern themselves, a nation is wise to allow the freedom of faith and conscience in following God’s revelation.
+Without the Creator, no unalienable rights can exist.
+The disbelief in God, the Creator of all people, is not permitted within the exercise of government set by God, because such would undermine the inseparable rights and equal treatment for all people.
+With freedoms of faith in the one Creator, the freedoms of God’s wisdom for Israel’s civil government demonstrate the best way for a nation to be free.
 The birth of the free republic started with Israel, and the republic was born again when the Bible put in the hands of the common person in the sixteenth century.
 The biblical republic is the foundation for civil freedom.

 Israel’s senate emerged under the oppression of slavery in Egypt (Exod 3:16–18).
 The word “senate” comes from the Latin senatus meaning “council of elders” and senex meaning “elder” (“senate.”
 Online Etymology Dictionary.
 Douglas Harper, Historian.
 07 Sep.
 2012. <Dictionary.com>).
 Israel’s senate consisted of elders from each tribe of Israel.
-This senate was accountable for the people representing the people before God (Lev 4:13–15; Deut 29:10; 31:28; Josh 8:30–35; 24:1; Ezra 10:14).
-Israel’s senate consisted of seventy elected men from each tribe (Deut 1:13–17; Num 11:16–18; cf. Exod 24:1, 9; i.e. Sanhedrin).
+This senate was accountable for the people representing the people before God (Deut 29:10; 31:28; cf. Lev 4:13–15; Josh 8:30–35; 24:1; Ezra 10:14).
+Israel’s senate consisted of seventy elected men from each tribe (Num 11:16–17; cf. Deut 1:13–17; Exod 24:1, 9; i.e. Sanhedrin).
 Each tribe elected their own leaders according to the ranks of those enlisted in the selective serve of each tribe’s militia (Deut 1:15; cf. Num 1:2–4; 26:2).
 Leaders were first elected from among each group of ten, then a leader was elected over the ranks of fifty and a hundred men, and from those leaders over the hundreds.
 A captain was elected over a thousand.
-From the captains of these thousands, elders were elected to represent their tribe in this republic (Deut 1:13–17; Exod 18:21).
+From the captains of these thousands, elders were elected to represent their tribe in this republic (Deut 1:13–17; cf. Exod 18:21).
 Such elections secured Israel from any dominating influences of the wealthy and influential.
 Neither businesses, unions, parties, nor any partnership could pre-select those to be elected by the people.

 Israel’s freedom truly relied upon having just judges (Deut 16:18–20).
 God commanded the “children of Israel,” the people, to appoint judges and officers for each tribe to judge at their city gates (Deut 16:18).
 As the title implied, judges brought about civil justice and oversaw the enforcement of the law directly through their officers consisting of law enforcement and lawyers (Deut 16:18–20).
 The judges consisted of city elders who made their judgments together at the city gates (cf. Deut 22:13ff; Exod 21:6, 22; 22:8–9).
 A plurality of judges decided the cases, and the judges were witnesses before the people affirming guilt and sentencing.
 Fair trials were also secured by establishing cities of refuge for protection of the accused (Num 35:9–15, 22–28; Deut 19:1–14; Josh 20; cf. Deut 17:8–12; 19:15–21).